Ffestiniog & Welsh Highland Railways - Behind the Scenes

 Day 4 – Behind the Scenes – Special Train

-Today we take a rare insight into the Welsh Highland Railway with a special steam hauled train.
-Our private train includes stops at Dinas, where we have an opportunity to explore the engine works and carriage storage and servicing facilities.
+Today we experience a rare insight into the Welsh Highland Railway with a special steam hauled train.
+Our private train includes stops at Dinas, where we have the opportunity to explore the loco works, carriage storage and servicing facilities.
 Later, we travel towards Waunfawr stopping off at Tryfan Junction where the Bryngwyn branch once arched off to the slate quarries on the slopes of Moel Tryfan.
 Thought to be the oldest slate quarrying area of North Wales, the Tryfan district is suspected to be the source of the slate used in Segontium.
 We enjoy a buffet lunch in the Snowdonia Park pub in Waunfawr before pressing onwards towards Rhyd Ddu where there will be several photo opportunities, not usually available, including run pasts on the large Tro Ffridd curve.
 From Rhyd Ddu we decend through the forest towards Beddgelert and the Aberglaslyn Pass where we enjoy further run pasts.
-Finally we reach sea level and cross William Maddocks land reclamation, along the Creassy embankment, towards Porthmadog and over the crosstown link, passing Harbour Station and over the Cob (Welsh for Embankment) to Boston Lodge Works where we enjoy a guided tour of the oldest railway workshop still in operation.
-We return to Caernarfon by road for a farewell dinner in the hotel restaurant.
+Finally we reach sea level and cross William Maddocks land reclamation towards Porthmadog and over the crosstown link, passing Harbour Station and over the Cob (Welsh for Embankment) to Boston Lodge Works where we enjoy a guided tour of the oldest railway workshop still in operation.
+Return to Caernarfon by road for a farewell dinner in the hotel restaurant.

 Day 5 – Farewell

 After a leisurely breakfast it’s time to check out and say farewell before travelling home independently.